Kunabharadwaj/kunabharadwaj/README.md

 ### Hi there 👋 My name is Bharadwaj Kuna.

-I'm a FrontEnd Developer currently working with MandM a online Retail company.interested in building website using headless CMS.
+I'm a FrontEnd Developer currently working with Hoople. interested in building website using headless CMS.

 - 🔭 I’m currently working on ...
-Build Static sites using Headless CMS
+Umbraco 13 Sites
 - 🌱 I’m currently learning ...
 Angular and Typescript
 - 👯 I’m looking to collaborate on ...
-Open Source projects
+Currently Collaborating Optagenon
 - 🤔 I’m looking for help with ...
 Almost everything
 - 💬 Ask me about ...
 3D Modelling
 - 📫 How to reach me: ...
 Linkedin(https://www.linkedin.com/in/bharadwaj-swamy-9502704569/)